hellohaptik/docs_haptik/bot-builder/Creating Bot.md

 You may also upload a new bot if you have one already created.

-Click "Ok" to be taken to the bot builder GUI where you'll start adding the components that will make up your bot.
+Click "Ok" to go on to the next page, where you'll be prompted to input the stories and sub-stories that will make up your conversation flow.